 Let’s start with ink capacity.
 Yes, the included (another win!) converter leaves a bit to be desired in terms of ink capacity, this is the only pen in this battle that can be eyedropper converted!
 Push aside the converter, grab your silicone grease and get ready for a whole new look.
 The ink capacity jumps to an astonishing 4.07ml by doing this, enough for 2 whole ink samples.
 If you opt for a demonstrator look, the sight of ink sloshing around is truly wonderful.

 Next, let’s talk about options on the Singularity!
 It’s one of very few pens that features a ‘thin’ stub nib options.
 0.6mm and 0.8mm offering a hint of line variation but also a smooth writing experience.
 The 0.8mm in particular is by far my favorite nib currently available!
-The Singularity also fits all #6 nibs so feel free to swap on a Goulet nib or the unique Re-Entry nib from Nemosine (featured in our 11 Great Looking Fountain Pen Nibs video).
+The Singularity also fits all #6 nibs so feel free to swap on a Goulet nib or the unique Re-Entry nib (no longer available) from Nemosine (featured in our 11 Great Looking Fountain Pen Nibs video).
 There’s also 8 color options to choose from which includes striking marbled or flecked looks to the always popular demonstrator options.

 To summarize why the Nemosine Singularity is worth a look: